-Policies are used as a way of standardizing the delivery of care.
+Health literacy policiesPolicies are used as a way of standardizing the delivery of care.
 Health literacy policies reflect a universal precautions approach to delivering health literate care, one which assumes that every individual is at risk of misunderstanding and benefits from clear communication and uncomplicated care pathways.
 The following are illustrations of common types of health literacy policies: All patient education materials will go through reviews by editors and patient volunteers.
 Readability guidelines and health literacy principles will be followed.
 Only qualified interpreters will be used to communicate with patients with limited English proficiency.

-Patients will not be discharged until they can teach-back the signs of deterioration and what to do about them, as well as how to follow discharge instructions.
+Patients will not be discharged until they can teach-back the signs of deterioration and what to do about them, as well as how to follow discharge deterioration and what to do about them, as well as how to follow discharge instructions.